12345amar/Fronted-Development/javascript/README.md

 # BOM (browser object model)
     1. window.document
-2. window.location: Provides information about the current URL and allows you to navigate to a new URL.
+    2. window.location: Provides information about the current URL and allows you to navigate to new URL.
         a. window.location.href = '/aboutus'
         b. window.location.host
         c. window.location.pathname
         d. window.location.search
         e. window.location.reload()

     3. window.history: Allows you to manipulate the browser's history (back, forward, and navigation).
         a. history.back()
         b. history.forward()
         c. history.go(-2)
         d. history.go(3)
         e. history.replaceState({}, '', '/new-url')
         f. history.pushState({}, '', '/another-url')
     4. window.navigator => Provides information about the user's browser and operating system.
         a. navigator.userAgent
         b. navigator.appName
         c. navigator.appVersion
         d. navigator.platform
         e. navigator.cookieEnabled
         f. navigator.javaEnabled()
         g. navigator.onLine
         h. navigator.geolocation.getCurrentPosition(function(position) {
             console.log('Latitude:', position.coords.latitude);
             console.log('Longitude:', position.coords.longitude);
             });
         i. navigator.language
         j. navigator.userLanguage
         k. window.navigator.userAgentData
         l. navigator.getBattery
         navigator.getBattery().then(function(battery) {
             console.log('Battery Level:', battery.level);
             console.log('Charging:', battery.charging);
             console.log('Charging Time:', battery.chargingTime);
             console.log('Discharging Time:', battery.dischargingTime);

             // Add an event listener to track changes in battery status battery.addEventListener('chargingchange', function() {
                 console.log('Charging status changed:', battery.charging);
             });
         });

     5. window.screen => Provides information about the user's screen and display.
     6. window.innerWidth and window.innerHeight => Returns the inner width and height of the browser window.
     7. window.outerWidth and window.outerHeight => Returns the outer width and height of the browser window including any browser UI elements.
     8. window.localStorage, window.sessionStorage and cookie => Allow you to store data locally in the user's browser.
         a. localstorage
             1. memory will be more then session & cookie
             2. it keeps data in browser until we remove from browser
             3. it uses for browser only

             window.localStorage.setItem('myFirstMemory', 'this is my local storage')
             window.localStorage.getItem('myFirstMemory')
             window.localStorage.removeItem('myFirstMemory')
             window.localStorage.clear()

             JSON.stringify(json) ==> it converts josn into string JSON.parse() ===> it converts string to json

         b. sessionstorage
             1. by default momory will be 8bg or depends on browser
             2. when we close tab or window it destroys the session data
             3. it uses for browser only

             window.sessionStorage.setItem('myFirstMemory', 'this is my local storage')
             window.sessionStorage.getItem('myFirstMemory')
             window.sessionStorage.removeItem('myFirstMemory')
             window.sessionStorage.clear()

         c. cookie
             1. it's always 4kb
             2. it has expiry time so it will destroy data on expiry time & date
             3. it uses for server

     9. window.alert(), window.confirm(), and window.prompt() => Display dialogs to the user for interaction.
     10. window.setTimeout() and window.setInterval() => Enable scheduling of functions to run after a specified delay or at specified intervals.
     11. window.onresize => An event handler that triggers when the browser window is resized.
     12. window.open() => Opens a new browser window or tab.
     13. window.close() => Closes the current browser window or tab.
     14. window.print() => Opens the print dialog for the current page.
     15. window.scrollTo(), scrollIntoView(), window.scrollBy() => Scrolls the window to a specified position, element & specified amount.

 # ES6 Features 2015
     Arrow Functions
     Spread Operator => it expends & spreads array into individual elements.
     1. Array Manipulation
         const array1 = [2, 4, 5]
         const array2 = [6, 3,2]

         const arrayCombine = [...array1, ...array2]

         const newValue = 4
         const appendNewValue = [..array1, newValue]

     2. Object Manipulation
         const obj1 = {name: "amar", age: 30}
         const obj2 = {city: "Noida", state: "UP"}

         const objCombine = {...obj1, ...obj2}

         const objAddNewElement = {...obj1, gender: "male"}
         const objReplaceKeyValue = {...obj1, name: "Vijay"}

     3. Function Arguments
         function myFunc(a, b, c) {
             console.log(a + b + c)
         }
         const array1 = [2,4,5]
         myFunc(...array1)

     4. String to Array Conversion
         const myString = "good morning"
         const getArray = myString.split('')
         console.log(getArray)

         const getArrayToString = [...myString]
         console.log(getArrayToString)

-Rest Operator => it converts individual elements into array
-    function myFunc(...params) {
+    Rest Operator => it converts individual elements into array function myFunc(...params) {
             console.log(params)
         }

     myFunc(1, 4, 6)

 # Promises =>
     1. synchronous =>  it executes code line by line, it waits to complete execution of first line of code then move to second line of code.
 It never goes other line until it complets execution of first line.

     2. asynchronous => It executes code and never wait for result and move quickly to line. for handdling this situation we use callback, promise, async & await.

     3. callback => a function which perform async operation.
     4. disadvantage of callback(Callback Hell) => When we use callback inside callback it may be mutilple lavel then it is not able to return output. this situation is called callback hell.
         example:
         function myFunc((
                 () => {

                 }) => {
         })

-# Note: javscript introduce new feature to overcome callback hell. this is Promise
+    * Note: javscript introduce new feature to overcome callback hell. this is Promise

     Promise => it performs asynchronous operation.
     example:
     const myPromise = new Promise(function(resolve, reject) {
         if(true) {
             resolve("success")
         } else {
             reject("fail")
         }
     })

     myPromise.then(function(result){
         console.log("result", result)
     }).catch(function(err){
         console.log("err", err)
     })

 ===========Promise===================